SAP/abap-to-json/README.md

 The official delivery of /UI2/CL_JSON will continue.
 The Open Source version (Z_UI2_JSON) is your way to contribute and get updates sooner using ABAP Git infrastructure.

 ### Why
 There are a lot of other implementations of the **ABAP to JSON Serializer and Deserializer** in SDN.
-Still, for different reasons, I found all implementations unsuitable for my needs.
+Still, I found all implementations unsuitable for my needs for different reasons.
 From SAP_BASIS 7.40 there is also **a simple transformation** available for converting **ABAP to JSON** and **JSON to ABAP**.
 It is the best choice if you need maximal performance and do not care about **serialization format**, but it fits badly for properly handling ABAP types and name **pretty-printing**.

 So, I have written my **ABAP JSON serializer and ABAP JSON deserializer** which has some key differences from other implementations.